slsheldon/ssg-bid/content/en.md

 imageTitle: Wildebeest herds in the Masai Mara, Kenya.
 Photo by T. R. Shankar Raman.
 CC BY 3.0.
 imageLink: https://en.wikipedia.org/wiki/File:Wbeest_Mara.jpg
 ---
-Biodiversity Information for Development
+BID: Biodiversity Information for Development
 ===================

-# Biodiversity Information for Development

 Biodiversity Information for Development (BID) is a multi-year, €3.9 million programme funded by the [European Union](http://europa.eu) and led by GBIF with the aim of increasing the amount of biodiversity information available in the [‘ACP’ nations of sub-Saharan Africa, the Caribbean and the Pacific](https://ec.europa.eu/europeaid/regions/african-caribbean-and-pacific-acp-region_en).